Tyhjakuori/C_gamedev_resources/README.md

 https://github.com/MrFrenik/gunslinger/ C99, header-only framework for games and multimedia applications
 https://github.com/NetHack/NetHack Official NetHack Git Repository
 https://github.com/rswinkle/PortableGL An implementation of OpenGL 3.x-ish in clean C
+https://github.com/xtreme8000/BetterSpades BetterSpades, an Ace of Spades client targeted at low end systems (GL/ES 1.1).
+Runs on your grandmother's rig!
+https://github.com/GameEngineering/EP01_SandSim Inspired by Noita, this is a simple "falling sand" simulation to demonstrate the mechanics and ideas behind Cellular Automata.

 ---
 ## OpenGL-SDL